 Treatment Options for Dogs and Cats with Mouth Tumors

-Your pet has options.
+A cancer diagnosis can feel devastating, but the good news is that your pet has options.
 There are typically two methods for treating oral cancers and tumors in pets.

 In many cases, surgery can be performed to remove the tumor if possible.
 Surgery requires that margins around the tumor be taken out along with the tumor.
 The extent of surgery depends on the type of cancer and location of the tumor, and often requires removing part or all of the jaw, teeth, and/or surrounding bone.